nes-lab/shepherd/docs/dev/contributing.rst

 There is an initial testing framework that covers a large portion of the python code.
 You should always make sure the tests are passing before committing your code.

-To run the python tests, have a copy of the source code on a BeagleBone.
+To run the full range of python tests, have a copy of the source code on a BeagleBone.
 Build and install from source (see `Development setup`_ for more).
 Change into the ``software/python-package`` directory and run the following commands to:

 - install dependencies of tests
 - run testbench

 .. code-block:: bash

-    sudo pip3 install ./[tests] --force-reinstall
+    sudo pip3 install ./[tests]

     sudo pytest

+Some tests (~40) are hardware-independent, while most of them require a beaglebone to work (~100).
+The testbench detects the BeagleBone automatically.
+A small subset (~8) tests writing & configuring the EEPROM on the shepherd cape and must be enabled manually (``sudo pytest --eeprom-write``)

-**Note:** recently the testbench had trouble running through and therefor loosing the debug-output.
+**Note:** Recently the testbench had trouble running through completely and therefor loosing the debug-output.
 It is probably caused by repeatedly loading & unloading the shepherd kernel module.
-The following commands allow to run single tests, whole test-files or end the testbench after x Errors.
+The following commands allow to :

+- run single tests,
+- whole test-files or
+- end the testbench after x Errors.

 .. code-block:: bash